llpeterson/congestion/queuing.md

 to flood the Internet's routers with its own packets, thereby causing other applications' packets to be discarded.

-Fair queuing (FQ) is an algorithm that has been proposed to address this problem.
+Fair queuing (FQ) is an algorithm that has been designed to address this problem.
 The idea of FQ is to maintain a separate queue for each flow currently being handled by the router.
 The router then services these queues in a sort of round-robin, as illustrated in [Figure 2](#fq).